 From 2021 the particle counter will be introduced in different countries.
-The soot emissions of Euro 5 and 6 diesel vehicles must then be measured with this new tester.
+The exhaust emissions of Euro 5 and 6 diesel vehicles must then be measured with this new tester.
 What is involved?
 We are happy to explain it to you!

 Test Equipment Nederland BV (TEN) has been developing and producing exhaust gas emission equipment since 1985.
 We do this with a group of enthusiastic colleagues in Baambrugge, located in the area of Amsterdam.
-Every year we produce between 5,000 and 6,000 emission testers, which are largely exported.
+Every year we produce between 5.000 and 6.000 emission testers, which are largely exported.
 TEN has an international dealer network that is responsible for local sales and aftersales of TEN workshop equipment.